 All first-year students live on North Campus.
 Human Ecology students live, eat, study, take classes, and socialize with students from all of the colleges at Cornell University.
 Human Ecology students are Cornell University students, and take advantage of all of the resources that come with being a part of an Ivy League institution and campus.

-Do I need to submit a portfolio or any other supplemental information if I am applying to the Interior Design, Apparel Design, or Fashion Design Management options?
+Do I need to submit a portfolio or any other supplemental information if I am applying to the Design and Environmental Analysis, Apparel Design, or Fashion Design Management programs?